Rocky Mountain Spotted Fever

 What Is Rocky Mountain Spotted Fever?

-Rocky Mountain spotted fever (RMSF) is a disease caused by infection with Rickettsia rickettsii (R. rickettsii), a type of bacteria.
-R. rickettsiiis usually carried by ticks: Most people who develop RMSF do so after being bitten by one of two types of ticks – the American dog tick in the eastern and central United States, and the Rocky Mountain wood tick in the Rocky Mountain states and southwestern Canada.
+Rocky Mountain spotted fever (or RMSF for short) is a disease caused by infection with Rickettsia rickettsii (R. rickettsii), a type of bacteria.
+R. rickettsii are usually carried by ticks: Most people who develop RMSF do so after being bitten by one of two types of ticks – the American Dog tick in the eastern and central United States, and the Rocky Mountain Wood tick in the Rocky Mountain states and southwestern Canada.